vamsipramod/Timing-Accurate-Satellite-Simulator/README.md

 ./bin/decompress.sh
 ```

+This creates a file named `mylogfile.log` in the current directory which contains Log messages in human readable format.

 `Note` : The Target Architecture of Simulator is SPARC V8 Architecture, So target ISA of executable that is passed to simulator must be SPARC V8